Because ranking the lands of Magic Kingdom by its snacks wasn’t torturous enough for us, we’ve decided to do the impossible yet AGAIN!

 Some would argue Pandora: The World of Avatar has the best snacks at Disney’s Animal Kingdom — and they wouldn’t be wrong!

-But no matter how fine and mighty Pandora’s snacks may be, there simply aren’t as MANY snacks floating around the mountains of Mo’ara as there are in Animal Kingdom’s other, more plentiful lands!
+But no matter how fine and mighty Pandora’s snacks may be, there simply aren’t as MANY snacks floating around the mountains of Mo’ara as there are in Animal Kingdom’s other, more plentiful lands.

+If you’re looking for a more savory option, you can’t miss the Cheeseburger Pods at this dining location.
 We’ve LOVED these ever since they first were introduced.
 Soft, pillowy balls of steamed dough stuffed with all the great flavors of a cheeseburger?
 YES PLEASE!

 You’ll also find the polarizing Pongu Lumpia here, which you’ll either LOVE or think is just meh.
 This fried pineapple cream cheese snack is even a touchy subject amongst our team members!